wp-plugins/full-screen-popup/readme.txt

 Yes, you can do this by using the shortcode provided from settings page.

 = 7.
+Does it work with caching plugins ? =

+You can turn on compatibility with cache plugins from settings page.
+Please  note that since this method uses ajax, the popup will be a rendered a bit slower than in normal mode.

+= 8.
 Can I create multiple popup boxes for different pages ? =

 You need to purchase the premium version for having this feature.

-= 8.
+= 9.
 Where can i get the premium version ? =

 The premium version can be purchased from our site [xyzscripts.com](http://xyzscripts.com/wordpress-plugins/xyz-wp-popup/ "XYZ WP Popup").